Cognigy/Transformers/endpoint/webhook/instagram/README.md

 4. Find your the page ID for your Instagram webpage and add it to the `PAGE_ID` field.
 5. Create an access token in the developer portal and add it to the `ACCESS_TOKEN` field

+## Messages from user
+The user is able to send multiple types of messages including images, audio and video.
+What type of message you receive from the user can be seen in the `input.data.type` field of the `input` object.

+For most media file types a download link for the media can be found in the `input.entry[0].messaging[0].message.attachments[0].payload` field.

 ## Message Types

 ### Text